-It was not long before Banana growers from the Brunswick District Council of the BGF who did business in Murwillumbah requested to join and the Credit Unions Bond was altered to include their area.
+It wasn't long before Banana growers from the Brunswick District Council of the BGF who did business in Murwillumbah requested to join and the Credit Unions Bond was altered to include their area.
 Branches were opened in Mullumbimby and Tweed Heads in 1973/74.
-In March 1973 the current Head Office building was purchased with the Official Opening conducted by on 28 April 1973 by Mr David Horton, Registrar of Credit Unions.

 1975 - 1997: Tweed-Byron Credit Union

 On November 25, 1975 Tweed BGF Members Credit Union merged with Lismore Community Credit Union to become Tweed Byron Credit Union.
-The Credit Union continued to grow and prosper under the identity of Tweed Byron for the next twenty years, establishing a network of 9 branches.
+The Credit Union continued to grow and prosper under the identity of Tweed Byron for the next twenty years.

 1997 - Today: Southern Cross Credit Union